Best Practices for Innovation at 165 Years Old

 We’re wise enough to know that, in a market flooded with robust technologies, tools and apps, we don’t have to build everything from scratch – and fortunately, our company’s iconic status has sparked the interest of leaders in the industry.

 For example, when it comes to sharing highly personalized style inspiration, social does it best.
 We recently launched a partnership with a leader in visual discovery to create hyper-personalized Levi’s® style inspiration boards that are based on a fan’s individual tastes, drawn both from a targeted questionnaire and style insights from that person’s discovery activity.
 We knew we didn’t need to reinvent a platform that already existed and is thriving.

 Partnering with the leading players in the visual search and social shopping arenas is an obvious choice as we continue to build out our channels to create meaningful engagement with consumers.

-Know what you can offer to attract the right talent: We’re obviously a top talent destination for designers and denim-heads – but we also work hard to position ourselves as a cutting-edge place to work in fields as diverse as sustainability and data analytics.
+We’re obviously a top talent destination for designers and denim-heads – but we also work hard to position ourselves as a cutting-edge place to work in fields as diverse as sustainability and data analytics.